 The contents of your style guide can be as unique as your business, but all of them have a common goal—to define the look, feel, and tone of your content.
 By establishing a basic set of standards for clear, intelligent communication, your content will have a professional feel across all assets.

 Important aspects of the design style guide:

 Beyond these essentials, your style guide can document your buyer personas, document industry-specific terms, and define your company’s style, voice, and tone.
 These elements will help you nail down your messaging and better understand how to make connections with your audience, and ultimately solve their problems.

-I recently received a press release that actually made my jaw drop.
+We once received a press release that actually made us gasp.